akshayamaldhure/akshay-maldhure/android-tests/README.md

 This repository contains some UI tests for GnuCash Android app.

 ## Test cases proposed for automation
+Considering and following [the Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html), this test suite contains a minimal set of critical end-to-end UI-based tests.

 #### Custom accounts
 | Scenario | Category | Expected condition |
 | -------- | -------- | ------------------ |